-- Locate front lighting points, and lift the car in the air using a jack and secure it with jack stands.
+- Locate front lighting points, lift the car in the air using a jack, and secure it with jack stands.

 - Remove all wheel lugs and remove the wheel itself.

-- Turn the steering wheel all the way to one side to gain better access.
+- Turn the steering wheel to one side to gain better access.

 - At the backside of the caliper, locate a brake pad wear sensor, two guide pins, and a metal bracket.